Swifter1243/VivifyTemplate/README.md

 3. Install them by double-clicking them.
 Follow the import instructions in your editor.
 4. In your project, you should see a "Vivify" tab.
 Setup your project with `Vivify > Setup Project`.

+### Updating Modules

+If you are trying to update any modules in your project, please delete the old ones before installation to prevent namespace conflicts with potentially remaining files.

 # Exporter

 The exporter handles exporting bundles for various versions of Unity and Beat Saber.